Andrea-Bardinet/canvas-blocks/public/exercises/en/tutorial.md

-Welcome to Canvas-block! 😃
+# Welcome to Canvas-block! 😃

-You are in the tutorial, where you will find examples to get started with the environment.
+Welcome to this interactive tutorial on Canvas-block, a captivating visual programming environment!
+Here, you'll explore concrete examples to get acquainted with this unique tool.

-## Programming
+## Visual Programming with Blocks

-Here, programming is done using blocks! <br><br>
-Each block describes a specific action to be performed.
-By combining these blocks, you can create more complex programs!
+Canvas-block utilizes a visual programming approach where each action is represented by a block.
+By combining these blocks, you can create more complex programs without writing a single line of code!

-## Run your first program
+## Running Your First Program

-Press the green "play" button and see what happens!
+Take action by pressing the green "play" button and observe the results!

-The background changes color, then text and a line are drawn.
+The canvas background will change color, text will appear, followed by a drawn line.

-## Explanation
+## Explanation of Blocks

-Each block you see in your editor performs an action.

-Let's start with the first block at the top of the stack:
+Each block in your editor accomplishes a specific task.
+Let's break down the first block at the top of the stack:

-This block sets the size (or resolution) of our canvas.
-This is defined in pixels.

 ![canvas_size block img](blocks/canvas_size.png)

-This instruction waits for 1 second before moving on to the next one.
+This block sets the size (or resolution) of your canvas in pixels.

 ![sleep block img](blocks/sleep.png)

-The rest of the instructions do what they say, namely consecutively:
+This instruction introduces a 1-second pause before moving to the next instruction.

+The other blocks sequentially perform the following actions:
 - Fill an area with a chosen color
 - Wait for 1 second
 - Write text